-- Section 10 of the Local Government Act 2002 states the purpose of local government is (a) to enable democratic local decision-making and action by, and on behalf of, communities; and (b) to promote the social, economic, environmental, and cultural well-being of communities in the present and for the future.
-The recommended option is consistent with these objectives. - Can be implemented through current funding under the Ten Year Plan and Annual Plan; - Is consistent with the Council's plans and policies; and - Would not alter significantly the intended level of service provision for any significant activity undertaken by or on behalf of the Council or transfer the ownership or control of a strategic asset to or from the Council.
+- 33. Section 10 of the Local Government Act 2002 states the purpose of local government is (a) to enable democratic local decision-making and action by, and on behalf of, communities; and (b) to promote the social, economic, environmental, and cultural well-being of communities in the present and for the future.
+The option is consistent with these objectives. - 34.
+The recommended option: - Can be implemented through current funding under the Long Term Plan and Annual Plan; - Is consistent with the Council's plans and policies; and - Would not significantly alter the intended level of service provision for any significant activity undertaken by or on behalf of the Council or transfer the ownership or control of a strategic asset to or from the Council.